Insular Celtic languages: Absolute and dependent verb

 Continental Celtic languages cannot be shown to have any absolute/conjunct distinction.
 However, they seem to show only SVO and SOV word orders, as in other Indo-European languages.
 The absolute/conjunct distinction may thus be an artifact of the VSO word order that arose in Insular Celtic.
+Still, the development of the verbal complex in Insular Celtic is difficult to explain as independent in Goidelic and Brythonic, and is hence strong evidence for Insular Celtic as a true branch of Celtic.
+Moreover, Goidelic and Brythonic uniquely share the development of /s/ (voiced to [z]) to /ð/ in front of a voiced stop.

 Possible pre-Celtic substratum

 Insular Celtic, unlike Continental Celtic, shares some structural characteristics with various Afro-Asiatic languages which are rare in other Indo-European languages.
 These similarities include verb–subject–object word order, singular verbs with plural post-verbal subjects, a genitive construction similar to construct state, prepositions with fused inflected pronouns ("conjugated prepositions" or "prepositional pronouns"), and oblique relatives with pronoun copies.
 Such resemblances were noted as early as 1621 with regard to Welsh and the Hebrew language.

 The hypothesis that the Insular Celtic languages had features from an Afro-Asiatic substratum (Iberian and Berber languages) was first proposed by John Morris-Jones in 1899.
 The theory has been supported by several linguists since: Henry Jenner (1904); Julius Pokorny (1927); Heinrich Wagner (1959); Orin Gensler (1993); Theo Vennemann (1995); and Ariel Shisha-Halevy (2003).

 Others have suggested that rather than the Afro-Asiatic influencing Insular Celtic directly, both groups of languages were influenced by a now lost substrate.
 This was suggested by Jongeling (2000).
 Ranko Matasović (2012) likewise argued that the "Insular Celtic languages were subject to strong influences from an unknown, presumably non-Indo-European substratum" and found the syntactic parallelisms between Insular Celtic and Afro-Asiatic languages to be "probably not accidental".
 He argued that their similarities arose from "a large linguistic macro-area, encompassing parts of NW Africa, as well as large parts of Western Europe, before the arrival of the speakers of Indo-European, including Celtic".

 The Afro-Asiatic substrate theory, according to Raymond Hickey, "has never found much favour with scholars of the Celtic languages".
 The theory was criticised by Kim McCone in 2006, Graham Isaac in 2007, and Steve Hewitt in 2009.
 Isaac argues that the 20 points identified by Gensler are trivial, dependencies, or vacuous.
 Thus, he considers the theory to be not just unproven but also wrong.
 Instead, the similarities between Insular Celtic and Afro-Asiatic could have evolved independently.